Umuzi-org/ACN-syllabus/content/projects/basic-unit-test-mocks-kata/_index.md

 ## Set up

-Step 1 is to sign up for [SendinBlue](https://www.sendinblue.com/).
+Step 1 is to sign up for [Brevo](https://www.brevo.com/).
 You can sign up for the free plan.
-Once you are logged in click on the "Transactional" tab at the top of the page.
-You'll see some SMTP settings.
+Once you are logged in click on the drop down near the profile profile avatar at the top right of the page.
+Then, click on SMTP & API.
 It'll look something like this:

 ```
 SMTP server: smtp-relay.sendinblue.com